 If you’re not very familiar with DNS records then read my previous Tech Tip which introduces you to the basics of DNS.
 Even if you’re already know the basics of DNS, please remember to make a record of your current DNS records before you make any changes.
 Also, make sure you choose a qualified person to edit your DNS records.
 Read my previous Tech Tip which talks more about these recommendations for avoiding common DNS problems.

 Let me briefly explain what SPF, DKIM, and DMARC are and how they could help you.

 SPF stands for Sender Policy Framework.
 SPF is an email authentication protocol that allows you, the owner of a domain, to specify which mail servers you use to send mail from that specific domain.
 It’s relatively easy for an email spammer to spoof your email address.
 Spoofing means that the spammer will send an email from his or her email account but make it appear as though the email was sent from your email account.
 Since the email sent by the spammer was not sent from your email server then the recipient’s mail server could identify this email as spam or possibly discard it altogether.
 Conversely, emails that you send can be verified as really coming from you and thus are less likely to be identified as spam.
 For a deeper understanding of SPF and some of its limitations check out Validity’s SPF in Plain English article.

 You should not rush into configuring your DMARC policy to instruct mail servers to reject emails since you could shoot yourself in the foot.
-For example, if you forgot to list a mail server that sends legitimate emails, such as invoice emails or marketing emails, on behalf of your company in your SPF record, then all of the emails sent from this legitimate service could be rejected by the recipient’s email server.
+For example, if you forgot to list a mail server in your SPF record that sends legitimate emails, such as invoice emails or marketing emails, then all of the emails sent from this legitimate service could be rejected by the recipient’s email server.
 For a deeper understanding of DMARC watch this video by Validity and use the timestamp information listed below the video to jump to the desired sections.